SIU-Edwardsville visits Williams and Lindenwood - WTOP News

 Saint Charles, Missouri; Thursday, 8 p.m.
 EST

-BOTTOM LINE: Lindenwood takes on the SIU-Edwardsville Cougars after Tommie Williams scored 21 points in Lindenwood’s 80-75 victory over the UT Martin Skyhawks.
+BOTTOM LINE: Lindenwood hosts the SIU-Edwardsville Cougars after Tommie Williams scored 21 points in Lindenwood’s 80-75 win over the UT Martin Skyhawks.

-The Lions are 7-3 in home games.
-Lindenwood has a 4-13 record against opponents above .500.
+The Lions have gone 7-3 in home games.
+Lindenwood is eighth in the OVC with 23.4 defensive rebounds per game led by Keenon Cole averaging 3.8.

-The Cougars are 7-5 against conference opponents.
-SIU-Edwardsville is sixth in the OVC scoring 73.9 points per game and is shooting 43.7%.
+The Cougars are 7-5 in OVC play.
+SIU-Edwardsville is ninth in the OVC with 12.3 assists per game led by Damarco Minor averaging 2.8.

-TOP PERFORMERS: Chris Childs is scoring 12.9 points per game with 3.6 rebounds and 2.0 assists for the Lions.
-Keenon Cole is averaging 13.6 points and 5.5 rebounds while shooting 55.0% over the last 10 games for Lindenwood.
+TOP PERFORMERS: Kevin Caldwell Jr. is averaging 12 points and 3.5 assists for the Lions.
+Cole is averaging 13.6 points over the last 10 games for Lindenwood.

-Deejuan Pruitt is averaging 11.5 points and 8.7 rebounds for the Cougars.
-Ray’Sean Taylor is averaging 16.6 points over the last 10 games for SIU-Edwardsville.
+Minor is averaging 12.3 points and 5.1 rebounds for the Cougars.
+Ray’Sean Taylor is averaging 16.6 points, 3.1 assists and 1.5 steals over the last 10 games for SIU-Edwardsville.

 LAST 10 GAMES: Lions: 3-7, averaging 66.6 points, 26.9 rebounds, 11.4 assists, 5.2 steals and 3.8 blocks per game while shooting 43.8% from the field.
 Their opponents have averaged 72.8 points per game.